bigfix/developer.bigfix.com/README.md

 ### Deploy

 Currently the site can only be deployed by Brian Green.
 The actual deploy process uses a [git post-receive hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

+### Updating Relevance Inspectors

+If the set of relevance inspectors changes, then some work needs to be done to update the site to include the new information.
+First, follow the instructions in `tools/parse-language-reports` to import the new relevance information.

+Next, try to run a build.
+If the documentation for any inspectors is missing, you'll see something like:

+    No documentation found for type: bes webui app
+    No documentation found for property: <bes webui app> = <bes webui app> : boolean No documentation found for property: globally allowed flag of <bes webui app> : boolean No documentation found for property: name of <bes webui app> : string No documentation found for property: set of <bes webui app> : bes webui app set No documentation found for property: unique value of <bes webui app> : bes webui app with multiplicity /home/vagrant/staging/build/relevance-reference/index.js:62
+        throw new Error('Documentation is incomplete');
+        ^

+    Error: Documentation is incomplete

+To fix this, you need to run the the build script with an argument for it to create stubs for the missing documentation.
+To do this, go to the `site/build` directory and run:

+    $ npm install
+    $ node . --create-missing ..

+This will create stubs for any missing inspectors.
+Then, try another build.
+If this build fails, you'll probably see an error like:

+    Error: Type bes webui app is missing from the relevance reference

+This means that you need to update the `site/pages/relevance/_reference/index.html` file to list the missing inspector type.